Camp Details & FAQs

 Do you offer before and after-camp care?

-NEW THIS YEAR!
-Yes- we will have a camp counselor on premises beginning at 7:30am in the morning and staying until 6:00pm in the evening in an effort to make this camp accessible to all youth who want to attend for a small fee!
+Yes- we will have a camp counselor on premises beginning at 7:30am in the morning and staying until 6:00pm in the evening in an effort to make this camp accessible to all youth who want to attend camp.
+Before and after care costs $50 for full-tuition campers.
+All participants that receive a scholarship OR pay a sliding scale tuition do not have to pay for before & after care.

 If I need to cancel prior to camp, does GRRR offer a refund?